ReeceGordon/WoWAudit-Proxy/README.md

 # WoWAudit-Proxy

-A simple cors-anwyere fork setup for use with [WoWAudit-Application-Helper](https://github.com/ReeceGordon/WoWAudit-Application-Helper).
+A simple cors-anywere fork setup for use with [WoWAudit-Application-Helper](https://github.com/ReeceGordon/WoWAudit-Application-Helper).